fifijo/nextjs-boilerplate/README.md

 ## Next.js Monorepo Boilerplate  WORK IN PROGRESS

-Welcome to the Next.js Monorepo Boilerplate!
+Welcome to the Next.js Monorepo Boilerplate(NextJs 15, ReactJs 19)!
 This boilerplate provides a solid foundation for managing complex web applications with multiple applications and shared packages in a single, efficient monorepo.
+It contains a basic auth based on Next-auth.

 ## 🚀 What's inside?